 Crimes that have been labelled by the media as being committed primarily by black people.
 Black youths are considered a dangerous social problem (Folk Devils)

 The way in which we view, perceive and interpret race in the media is due to the way it is presented.
-We are presented a view of ethnic minorities that is 'through the white gaze', and we interpret this through the 'grammar of race'. ( Inferential racism in the media that stems from deep rooted racial stereotypes)
+We are presented a view of ethnic minorities that is 'through the white gaze'.

 Functionalists would argue that the representation of ethnic minorities in the media is such that it addresses the need for change in terms of how society views them.

-Some sociologists would argue that the way in which ethnic minorities are portrayed in the media creates a sense of 'otherness'.
+Some people would argue that the way in which ethnic minorities are portrayed in the media creates a sense of 'otherness'.